kadenzipfel/labyrinth/README.md

 Recognizing the labyrinth's demanding complexity, I saw fit to interweave subtle hints throughout.
 Although they won't unveil the mystery outright, they may lend a guiding hand, becoming clear as day once the puzzle is solved.
 In an ode to the labyrinth itself, the fundamental logic of the puzzle mirrors its pattern and even presents a path to a solution.

 This, fellow seekers, is the labyrinth—-a digital enigma, a philosophical meditation, a cryptic journey through complexity and creativity.
 And as we voyage through it, may we remember: the journey is the destination.

+### Creation Process

+The concept in mind, the first task was to assure the feasibility of locating a solvable block within a reasonable frame of time.
+To achieve this, I crafted a simple script [link to script].
+This program constructed labyrinths, governed by a pseudo-random number generator, and endeavored to solve them using a straightforward depth-first search.
+This process was reiterated a million times, each instance an investigation into the number of solvable cases, with the aim of determining the probability.

+With this assurance that it was within the realm of possibility, I embarked on the journey of crafting a simple contract implementation [link to simple contract].
+Progressing further, I refashioned it in Huff [link to initial huff contract], then delved into the process of obscuring the contract.
+Along this path, I wove in artistic elements and subtle hints, each inclusion a testament to the labyrinth's intricate design.